The Bankrate promise

-If you’re looking to buy a home in New Mexico but need help to do it, consider turning to the state’s housing finance agency, the New Mexico Mortgage Finance Authority (known as MFA), which helped nearly 2,900 families become homeowners in 2020.
-If you’re a first-time homebuyer, the agency can especially make the difference between continuing to rent or becoming a homeowner.
+If you’re looking to buy a home in New Mexico but need help to do it, consider turning to the state’s housing finance agency, the New Mexico Mortgage Finance Authority (MFA), which offers several homeownership assistance programs.
+If you’re a first-time homebuyer, the MFA can especially make the difference between continuing to rent or becoming a person with property.

 - 620 minimum credit score (there are some exceptions for alternative credit qualifications if you don’t have a credit score)